ethic-seido/iode_documentation/docs/scischolarcraft.md

 Next, click on the "Selection of scientific studies" button, the action of the generations will begin.

+### **Copy scientific studies to the clipboard**

+In scientific studies section, click on the :fontawesome-solid-copy: icon located at the top right.

 ## **Generating Writing Plan**

 For the "Generating Writing Plan" function, you must first enter a research objective in the search bar and obtain the result of the SciScholarCraft analysis.